7k8m/json.filed/README.md

 ````

 ### DefaultEmitter
-Error captured not in each executer can be handled in error listener of defaultEmitter
+Error captured not in each executer is emitted by defaultEmitter and can be handled by error listener of defaultEmitter
 ````
 var jf = require( '../../' )
 jf.defaultEmitter.removeAllListeners( 'error' );